LCR-BCCRC/lcr-modules/README.md

      _shared:
        repository: "lcr-modules/"
        root_output_dir: "results/"
+       scratch_directory: null
    ```

+   Here, `scratch_directory` should be set to a directory where large temporary files can be written without worry of running out of space or clogging snapshots/backups.
+If set to `null`, the files will be output locally.

 6. Add the following lines **once** near the beginning of your project Snakefile, updating any values in angle brackets (`<...>`).